The intersections I work from are queer (2SLGBTIAQ+), polyam, kink, alternative family, body positive, and I specialize in religious trauma.

 What Is Somatic psychotherapy?

-Somatic psychotherapy is about understanding that there is a relationship between the body (soma) and mind (psyche).
-This happens in a variety of ways.
-For example, we may use a combination of physical techniques, including artistic expression, breath work, mindfulness, or other physical practices.
-Together, I can help you tune in to the sensations you feel in your body.
-And, in time, we will work towards experiencing relief from long held traumatic tension.
+Somatic psychotherapy is about understanding that there is a relationship between the body (soma), mind (psyche), spirit (breath) and emotions.
+In sessions, we can use a combination of approaches, including artistic expression, grounding techniques, emotional hygiene practices, nervous system supports, or other physical practices to begin to pay attention to what the wisdom of the body is trying to communicate.
+Together, I can help you tune in to the sensations you feel in your body, and in time, work towards experiencing relief from long held traumatic tension.

 QUeer Somatic Psychotherapy

 I use the term “queer somatic psychotherapy” as my way of fully embracing a positive view of all 2SLGBTIQA+ identities and experiences.
 Navigating the world of gender can feel complicated, especially for those who are two-spirit, trans, intersex, nonbinary, agender, or those with other genders.
-As a nonbinary person, I can relate to the experience of looking for someone who gets it.
+As a nonbinary person, I can relate to the experience of looking for someone who ‘gets it’ in an embodied way.
 Additionally, it can be difficult to find a therapist who understands the diversity of sexuality and romantic attraction.
 This includes: lesbian, gay, bisexual, questioning, pan/omnisexual, kinky, polyamorous, ethical non-monogamous, biromantic, asexual, and other queer identities.
+I believe that gender and sexuality cannot be isolated or explored abstractly apart from larger conversations about intersections of identity and privilege.

 Person-centred, relational therapy assumes that healing can happen in and through a therapeutic relationship where you are seen and accepted just as you are.
 In my practice I work with clients to (re)connect to themselves and their communities, fostering awareness and self-compassion.
 Therefore, making it possible for change and growth to take place.